Marcosacsantos/Moments-Order-Statistics/A-Note-On-Explicit-Expressions---R-code-v9.md

 ================
 Marcos A. C. Santos

-R code used in “A Note on Explicit Expressions for Moments of Order Statistics”, Spanish Journal Of Statistics, Vol. 3, 1,2021, paged 45-53
+This repository contains the R code that was used in Castellares F, Lemonte A. J., Santos, M.A.
+“A Note on Explicit Expressions for Moments of Order Statistics”, Spanish Journal Of Statistics, Vol. 3, 1,2021

 ``` r
 # General expression - power series s